THIS SPACE

 NOW

-i currently live in Colorado, where i spend my time writing, lifting weights, working, trying not to diasterbate over the state of our world, or out on the trails hiking, backpacking, and trail running.
+i currently live in Colorado, where i spend my time working at a local non-profit, writing, lifting weights, and hiking.

 (this “now” section is inspired by Derek Sivers)